How To Be a Good Second Shooter

 5. Be punctual

 Oh my goodness – nothing annoys me more than people being late.
 If you’re second shooting for someone make sure you arrive on time.
 No scrap that.
 Arrive early.
 Even if that means you sit in your car and watch cat videos for twenty minutes.
 I never want to receive a call from the groom asking where the second shooter is.
 Unless there’s a very good reason for it there’s really no excuse for being late!
+If you want to be invited back for more second shooting jobs turn up on time.
+It’s basic.

 6. Be attentive